Visiting DC

 If you are planning a visit to our nation’s capital, Senator Blunt Rochester’s office is here to help!
-Our team can help you set up tours of the United States Capitol Building and The White House.
+Our team can help you set up tours of the United States Capitol Building, the White House, and the FBI Building.

 We can also provide information about many open monuments, museums, memorials and other attractions that do not require you to request tours through our office.